JoliviaN4/Designing-Active-Directory-Infrastructure-in-Azure/README.md

 <p>
 Step-by-step

-1. Log into Client-1.
+1. Log into Client-1
-2. Open Windows PowerShell.
+2. Open Windows PowerShell
 3. Enter the following command: ping 10.0.0.4
-4. Run the command to test connectivity to the domain controller.
+4. Run the command to test connectivity to the domain controller

 Explanation:
- This test checks whether the client machine can communicate with the server over the private network.
+ This test verifies network connectivity between Client-1 and the domain controller (DC-1).
+Successful ping responses confirm that the client machine can reach the server across the private network.

 <h2>Verify Network Connectivity and DNS Settings</h2>
 <br />